giampaolo/psutil/docs/index.rst

      - **uss**: (Linux, Windows, OSX) aka "Unique Set Size", this is the memory which is unique to a process and which would be freed if the process was terminated right now.
-       It will be set to `0` if it cannot be determined due to permission issues.

      - **pss**: (Linux) aka "Proportional Set Size", is the amount of memory shared with other processes, accounted in a way that the amount is divided evenly between the processes that share it.
        I.e. if a process has 10 MBs all to itself, and 10 MBs shared with another process, its PSS will be 15 MBs.
-       "pss" value can be set to `0` if it cannot be determined due to permission issues.

      .. note::
-       `uss` is probably the most representative value for determining how much memory is being used by a process.
+       `uss` is probably the most representative metric for determining how much memory is being used by a process.
        It represents the amount of memory that would be freed if the process was terminated right now.